KayeeNL/SUGNL-Website/README.md

 SUGNL-Website
 =============
-The sourcecode for the website of the Sitecore User Group Netherlands (http://www.sugnl.net).
+The sourcecode for the soon to be released website of the Sitecore User Group Netherlands (http://www.sugnl.net).
 Developed against Sitecore version "Sitecore 6.6.0 rev. 130111", which is update-3.

 ================================